She Done Him Wrong: Production

-The film was directed by Lowell Sherman, and produced by William LeBaron.
+The film was directed by Lowell Sherman and produced by William LeBaron.
 The script was adapted by Harvey F. Thew and John Bright.
 Original music was composed by Ralph Rainger, John Leipold and Stephan Pasternacki.
-Charles Lang was responsible for the cinematography, while the costumes were designed by Edith Head.
+Charles Lang was responsible for the cinematography, and the costumes were designed by Edith Head.

 Blonde Venus (with Marlene Dietrich) and Madame Butterfly (with Sylvia Sidney), both predate She Done Him Wrong but West always claimed to have discovered Grant for her film, claiming that until then Grant had only made "some tests with starlets".

 The Hays Code declared the play Diamond Lil banned from the screen and repeatedly demanded changes to remove associations with or elements from the play, including suggested titles with the word "diamond".
 The adaption was finally allowed under the condition that the play not be referred to in publicity or advertising.
+Joseph Breen, who oversaw the more effectual enforcement of the Code beginning in 1934, blocked She Done Him Wrong from being rereleased in 1935 and again in 1949.

+Rafaela Ottiano, who portrayed Russian Rita in the Broadway version, was cast on West's recommendation in the same role, which led to work with West throughout her career.

-Louise Beavers was the only African American actress to be brought aboard the film by West personally.
-She wanted a black woman to appear opposite her; when she did stage and screen work, West made it a point to act with black American actors and actresses, helping to break racial discrimination in entertainment.
+Louise Beavers was the only African-American actress to be brought onto the film by West personally.
+She wanted a black woman to appear with her.
+When she did stage and screen work, West made it a point to act with black American actors and actresses, helping to break racial discrimination in entertainment.
 West's stage shows resulted in her arrest for saucy material and her having black actors on stage was extremely controversial.
-With this film, she and her Paramount bosses called the shots: black stars appeared in a few of her films after this one.
+With this film, she and her Paramount bosses called the shots: Black stars appeared in a few of her films after this one.

 Reception

 The film was a box-office success, grossing $2,000,000 domestically with a budget of $200,000.
-Variety's "Bige" gave She Done Him Wrong a negative review stating that Paramount was attempting to rush Mae West to stardom by giving her her own film and top billing, and that the film was not very good without known actors and an entertaining story, despite the presence of extremely well-known actors Noah Beery Sr. and Owen Moore, not to mention up-and-comer Cary Grant.

-She Done Him Wrong was nominated for an Academy Award for Outstanding Production, now known as Best Picture.
-At 66 minutes, it is the shortest film ever to be so honored.
+Varietys "Bige" gave She Done Him Wrong a negative review, stating that Paramount was attempting to rush Mae West to stardom by giving her her own film and top billing, and that the film was not very good without known actors and an entertaining story, despite the presence of extremely well-known actors Noah Beery Sr. and Owen Moore, not to mention up-and-comer Cary Grant.
+Pauline Kael wrote: "Mae West, the great shady lady of the screen, wiggles and sings "Easy Rider" and seduces virtuous young Cary Grant.
+A classic comedy and a classic seduction."
+Leonard Maltin gave it four of four stars: "West repeats her stage role of Diamond Lil ... in her best film."
+Leslie Halliwell gave it three of four stars: "As near undiluted Mae West as Hollywood ever came: fast, funny, melodramatic and pretty sexy; also a very atmospheric and well-made movie."She Done Him Wrong was nominated for the Academy Award for Outstanding Production, now known as Best Picture.
+At 66 minutes, it is the shortest film to be so honored.